The Surety of Jesus’ Resurrection

-Any 20th century person should believe that Jesus rose physically from the dead for the following reasons:
+Any person can believe in Jesus’ resurrection from the dead for the following reasons:

-- In all of the major resurrection narratives, women were the first and primary eyewitnesses.
-This would be an bad invention since in both the ancient Jewish and Roman cultures the testimony of women were greatly disesteemed therefore their testimony would be regarded as not credible.
-Given this fact, it is highly unlikely that any perpetrators of a hoax in 1st Century Judea would elect women to be their primary witnesses.
+- In all of the main resurrection narratives, women were the first and primary eyewitnesses.
+This would be a bad idea since in both the ancient Jewish and Roman cultures the testimony of women were not valued therefore their testimony would be regarded as not credible.
+Therefore, it is highly unlikely that any perpetrators of a deception in 1st Century Judea would choose women to be their main witnesses.

-- If Jesus remained dead, Why did Paul, who was of his own admission a violent persecutor of the early Church, willingly suffer and die for his testimony, a fact which attests to the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).
+- If Jesus remained in the grave, Why did Paul, who claimed that he was a strong persecutor of the early Church, voluntarily die for his testimony, a fact which gives evidence to the sincerity of his belief (The Book of Acts and Josephus’ Antiquities of the Jews XX, ix, 1).

-- If Jesus remained dead, why did 500 people say He rose and that they saw Him alive (I Corinthians 15:6)?
+- If Jesus remained in the grave, why did 500 believers testify that He rose and that they saw Him alive (I Corinthians 15:6)?

-- If Jesus remained dead, how can you explain the credibility of the witnesses?
+- If Jesus remained in the grave, how can you explain the trustworthiness of the witnesses?
 In the first century, their story was not proven wrong.

-- If Jesus remained dead, how can you explain the inability of the first century skeptics to deal with the fact that He rose and provide an alternative explanation to the empty tomb?
-All the power of Rome and of the religious establishment in Jerusalem was geared to stop the Christian faith.
-All they had to do was to dig up the grave and to present the corpse.
-They didn’t.
+- If Jesus remained dead, how can you explain the inability of the first century doubters to deal with the fact that He rose and gave a different explanation to the empty tomb?
+All the power of Rome and of the religious leaders in Jerusalem tried to destroy the Christian faith.
+All they needed to do was to unearth the grave and to present the dead body.
+But they didn’t.

-- If Jesus remained dead, how can you explain the phenomenal growth of the Christian church in the first three centuries?
+- If Jesus remained dead, how can you explain the amazing growth of the Christian church in the first 3 centuries?

-The late jurisprudential and international statesman Sir Lionel Luckhoo (of The Guinness Book of World Records fame for his unprecedented 245 consecutive defense murder trial acquittals) epitomized Christian confidence in the fact that Jesus rose from the dead saying:
+The late jurisprudential and international statesman Sir Lionel Luckhoo (of The Guinness Book of World Records fame for his unprecedented 245 consecutive defense murder trial acquittals) epitomized Christian confidence in the fact that Jesus rose from the dead: